aws/aws-cdk-rfcs/text/0477-policy-validation.md

 as [CloudFormation Guard](https://docs.aws.amazon.com/cfn-guard/latest/ug/what-is-guard.html)
 or [OPA](https://www.openpolicyagent.org/) to evaluate the compliance of CDK applications.

-CDK Policy Validation should never be used as a deployment gate or as the enforcement layer.
-It should instead be thought of as developer enablement.
-This is not a tool that organizations should use to ensure developers actually configure the validations.
-What prevents them from simply omitting it, or making a mistake?
-Well, nothing really, when developers are writing applications, there's always going to be some setup they need to do.
-The goal of CDK Policy Validation is to minimize it, and make it as easy as possible.
-For example, a typical workflow could be:

-* Developer writes a CDK application without the correct validations config.
-* Developer deploys non-compliant stacks.
-* Deployment guardrails catch these violations, and instruct the developer to add a validations property to their application.
-* Developer adds the validations property, and avoids these violations going forward.

 Policy as code tools are integrated with CDK through a plugin mechanism so in order to add policy enforcement for a specific tool you need to first specify the plugin to use.
-This can be done by importing the plugin and applying it to a scope.
+You can do this by importing the plugin and applying it to a stage.
+For example, to add a hypothetical CloudFormation Guard validation to a stage you would do the following:

 ```ts
 // globally for the entire app (an app is a stage)